GeetikaSh/Data-Science-Interview-Practice/Naive Bayes.md

    - Works well for text classification tasks with binary term frequency.
 Where each word represents one features in the data.

+Each variant applies the Bayes theorem but differs in how it models feature probabilities.

 ---

 ## Steps in Naive Bayes Classification